Zuikyo/ZIKRouter/README.md

 Create a subclass of `ZIKViewRouter` for your module:

 ```
+//MasterViewProtocol.h
+//ZIKViewRotable declares that MasterViewProtocol can be used to get a router class by ZIKViewRouterForView()
+@protocol MasterViewProtocol: ZIKViewRotable

+@end
+```
+```
 //MasterViewRouter.h

-//Declare that this protocol is registered, you can use the protocol to get the MasterViewRouter class by ZIKViewRouterForView()
-DeclareRoutableViewProtocol(MasterViewProtocol, MasterViewRouter)

 @interface MasterViewRouter : ZIKViewRouter <ZIKViewRouterProtocol>
 @end
-```
-```

 //MasterViewRouter.m
+@implementation MasterViewRouter

+//implementation of ZIKViewRouterProtocol

++ (void)registerRoutableDestination {
     //Register MasterViewController with  MasterViewRouter.
 A view can be registered in multi routers, and a router can be registered with multi views.
-RegisterRoutableView(MasterViewController, MasterViewRouter)

-//Register MasterViewProtocol
-RegisterRoutableViewProtocol(MasterViewProtocol, MasterViewRouter)

-@implementation MasterViewRouter

-//implementation of ZIKViewRouterProtocol
+    ZIKViewRouter_registerView([MasterViewController class], self);

+    //Register MasterViewProtocol, then you can use ZIKViewRouterForView() to get MasterViewRouter class.
+You can also use subclass of ZIKViewRouteAdapter, and register protocols for other ZIKViewRouter classes in it's +registerRoutableDestination
+    ZIKViewRouter_registerViewProtocol(@protocol(MasterViewProtocol), self);
+}

 //Initialize and return the destination
 - (id)destinationWithConfiguration:(__kindof ZIKRouteConfiguration *)configuration {